*POP *POP *POP

-For those of us that love to play pickleball, there is something cool about the sound of a pickleball ball popping off the face of a pickleball paddle and the noisy action pickleball volley action at the net.
+For those of us that love to play pickleball, there is something cool about the sound of a pickleball ball popping off the face of a pickleball paddle and the sound of noisy action at the pickleball net.

 I actually get a little excited once I get within earshot of that sounds as I walk up to the local courts and hear the activity of several pickleball games being played at the same time.

 I guess for me, it’s the anticipation of getting to play the sport I love and the fun time I know I am about to have.
-But for many non-pickleball-playing residents that live near pickleball courts the sound can sour their view of the sport and lead them to question if the noise level should be limited.
+But for many non-pickleball-playing residents that live near pickleball courts the sound can sour their view of the sport and lead them to question if a sport that produces this the noise level should be allowed.

 As the sport of pickleball continues to grow it’s still one of the fastest growing sports in the US, if not the fastest (depending on who you ask) and more and more communities are including pickleball courts within their residential areas.